microsoft/Trace/README.md

 ## Updates

 - **2024.10.21**    New [paper](https://arxiv.org/abs/2410.15625) by Nvidia, Stanford, Visa, & Intel applies Trace to
-  optimize for mapper code of parallel programming.
-Trace (OptoPrime) learns code achieving 1.3X speed up under 10 minutes, compared with the code optimized by domain expert.
+  optimize for mapper code of parallel programming (for scientific computing and matrix multiplication).
+Trace (OptoPrime) learns code achieving 1.3X speed up under 10 minutes, compared to the code optimized by system engineer expert.
+- **2024.9.30** Ching-An Cheng gave a talk to the AutoGen community: [link](https://twitter.com/qingyun_wu/status/1840093778595721727).
 - **2024.9.25** [Trace Paper](https://arxiv.org/abs/2406.16218) is accepted to NeurIPS 2024.
 - **2024.9.14** TextGrad is available as an optimizer in Trace.
+- **2024.8.18** Allen Nie gave a talk to [Pasteur Labs](https://pasteurlabs.ai/) & Institute for Simulation Intelligence.
 ## QuickStart

 Trace has two primitives: `node` and `bundle`. `node` is a primitive to define a node in the computation graph. `bundle`